anaconda/anaconda-project/docs/source/getting-started.rst

     anaconda-project upload

-NOTE: You need an Anaconda Cloud account to upload projects.
+NOTE: You need a free Anaconda Cloud account to upload projects to Anaconda Cloud.

 Run your project
 ================